~ Click on this link for today's readings ~

 Psalm 9:13-20 ~ Proverbs 3:1-6

-New Testament - Matthew chapter 8's readings today are an amazing look at Jesus' healing ministry.
+New Testament - Today we read Matthew chapter 8, which is an amazing look at Jesus' healing ministry.
 While we do read about someone with leprosy, and a paralyzed man, and others with sicknesses and demons - don't we all need some sort of healing in our lives today?
 Maybe we can learn something from the man with leprosy we see in verse 2- "Suddenly, a man with leprosy approached Jesus.
 He knelt before him, worshiping.
 "Lord," the man said, "if you want to, you can make me well again."
 Do we have this kind of faith?
 Do we believe that Jesus can heal us of what is ailing us?
 Again, I don't mean just sicknesses - but addictions, and dependencies, and bad habits, and sins?
 Do you believe that Jesus can make you well again?
 Will you kneel before Jesus, worship Jesus, and ask for healing?

 I will give a caveat here - I do know people that have prayed for healing from various sicknesses and diseases - and it has not always been healed.
 Please don't see this as any shortcoming in your faith - or in Jesus' power.
 Oftentimes God's ways are much more of a mystery than we can comprehend on this side of heaven.
 "For now, we see in part.
-But, then - in heaven - we will see in full."
-(I think this last very paraphrased quote is in the Bible... can anyone confirm?)
-Please don't give up on God or Jesus if the healing is not coming as you'd prayed for it to.
-Ultimately, all who have faith in the crucified and risen Jesus will have perfected bodies in heaven.
-Please stay focused on this "hope of glory", as Paul wrote about.
+But, then - in heaven - we will see in full." (my paraphrase of Paul’s words in 1 Corinthians 13:12) Please don't give up on God or Jesus if the healing is not coming as you'd prayed for it to.
+Ultimately, all who have faith in the born, crucified, and risen Jesus will have perfected bodies in heaven.
+Please stay focused on this "hope of glory", as Paul also wrote about.

-Proverbs 3:1-6 today mentions the "heart" 3 times.
-I think this is significant.
+Proverbs - Proverbs 3:1-6 today mentions the "heart" 3 times.
+I think this is significant!
 Our hearts - and the state of our hearts are of utmost importance.
-Proverbs 3:5-6 is a verse I have committed to memory and repeat often throughout the week.
+Proverbs 3:5-6 is a verse I have committed to memory and repeat to myself often.
 It is a beautiful verse to meditate upon.
 I'll share it with you in the NIV version that I have it memorized in - "Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight."
 Will you join me in memorizing these 2 verses?
 I do believe they will bless you immensely whenever you are feeling worried or anxious about anything.